finnoh/coffeeandcode/source/_posts/grandmaster.md

 As expected, the distribution is skewed to the right - there are many users with only a few users, but only a few users with many followers.
 It gets harder to "get to the top", there are fewer people there!

-## Kaggle Ranks of Users
+### Kaggle Ranks of Users

 Besides the number of followers, we are also interested in the different kaggle ranks.
 How many novice users are there?
 And how rare is it to be a grandmaster?
-To get an idea, we plotted the number of users for each tier below in a barplot.
+To get an idea, we plotted the number of users for each tier below in a bar plot.
 As expected, we again see a funnel towards the more exclusive tiers.
 This makes sense, it is very difficult to reach the grandmaster level and only a few people have the ability and motivation to do so.

 ```python